List of Zoey 101 characters: James Garrett

-James (Austin Butler) is Zoey's ex-boyfriend and Logan and Michael's new roommate.
+James Xavier Garrett (Austin Butler) is Zoey's ex-boyfriend and Logan and Michael's new roommate.
 He is originally from Santa Fe, New Mexico.
 James takes Chase's old bedroom, much to the dismay of Michael and Logan.
 They make it very clear that they do not want him around and he eventually gets the point and leaves.
 Logan starts a rumor that James and Zoey are dating.
 Michael comes to James's new bedroom and apologizes, inviting him back to live with them.
 The two of them get Logan to admit that the rumor he spread about James and Zoey was untrue.
 Later in the same episode, James and Zoey kiss and become a couple.
 James repeatedly helps the girls get back at Logan.

 In "Chasing Zoey", James gets Zoey a necklace with an inscription that says, "i love you".
 She does not talk to him and ends up breaking up with him, saying she loves him but "there's something in the way".
 They decide to remain friends.
 In the alternative ending to the final episode, he dances with an unknown girl, implying that he has fallen for someone else and will leave Zoey alone.

+James did not appear in Zoey 102, although he was shown in pictures from their time at PCA that Zoey had in her phone.